dheerajiiitv/Profanity_editor/README.md

 # Profanity_editor

-This Python editor will check and curse word or bad word from your file
+This Python editor will check  curse word or bad word from your file